quantu-mc/quantu-mc/bookoflife.md

 ## Advocate (INFJ)

-The advocate has introverted, intuitive, feeling and judging personality traits and is the rarest personality type at 2%.
+The advocate has introverted, intuitive, feeling and judging personality traits.
+It is the rarest MBTI personality type.

 *"Treat people as if they were what they ought to be and you help them to become what they are capable of being."* - Goethe

 **Strengths:**
 - **Insightful:** "My intuition gives me the ability to see through the superficial and understand people’s true motivations, feelings, and needs."
 - **Passionate:** "I crave a sense of purpose in life.
 My job isn’t satisfying if it doesn’t offer a deeper sense of meaning, aligned with my values and goals – no matter how good the salary is."
-- **Altruistic:** "I want to use my strengths for the greater good, and I rarely lose sight of how my words and actions might affect others.
-I prefer to use them to build trust and confidence, which allows me to inspire and persuade people towards a common goal."
+- **Altruistic:** "I want to use my strengths for the greater good.
+I use my words and actions to build trust and confidence, which allows me to inspire and persuade people towards a common goal.
+It also empowers them to think and act independently in order to create an atmosphere of mutal respect."

 **Weaknesses:**
 - **Sensitive:** "I am not averse to feedback, but I get defensive if someone is challenging my most cherished values and beliefs."
 - **Reserved:** "I value honesty and authenticity, but am a private person.
 As a result, I avoid shallow and superficial friendships.
 Instead, I crave authentic, meaningful relationships."
-- **Perfectionistic:** "I expect myself and my direct reports to be accurate and motivated.
-I prefer not to micromanage them, but rather to empower them to think and act independently in order to create an atmosphere of mutual respect."
+- **Perfectionistic:** "My personality is defined by idealism.
+I often find it difficult to appreciate my job, living situation, and relationships as I am continually fixating on imperfections and seeking improvements."

-## Stable (SC)
+## The Analytical Peacekeeper (SC)

-Always reflective, but halfway between task-focused (accuracy) and people-focused (support).
+- "I am motivated by opportunities to gain knowledge, show my expertise, and produce quality work.
+I am also motivated by cooperation, opportunities to help, and sincere appreciation."
+- "I value quality, diligence, loyalty and inclusivity."
+- "I overuse analysis, restraint, modesty and compromise."
+- "As a leader, I can be disciplined yet fair-minded, providing reliably high-quality outcomes through stability, collaboration, accuracy and planning.
+However, I can also be rigid, cautious, and too passive."